 For more general cases, the results follow along lines similar to the steps detailed in \cref{sec:doubly_infinite_diff_grad}.
 In particular, in all cases the kernel remains affine in $\dprod{z}{z'}$, and only the coefficients are affected.

-Establishing the equivalence between kernel regression and fully trained neural networks requires the following steps: i) establishing the NTK convergence at initialization, as we did in \cref{sec:doubly_infinite_diff_grad} and ii) bounding the NTK fluctuations during training, see \cite{arora2019exact,jaehoon2019wide}.
-To the best of our knowledge, the second step has not been formally established for architectures which are not feed-forward, i.e. for ResNets in particular.
-Assuming such a result, \cref{eq:doubly_infinite_ntk_2} show that in the doubly infinite limit fully trained ResNet correspond to noiseless (kernel) linear regression.
+The problem of establishing the equivalence between kernel regression and fully trained neural networks requires two steps: i) establishing the NTK convergence at initialization, as we have proved in \cref{sec:doubly_infinite_diff_grad}; ii) bounding the NTK fluctuations during training \citep{arora2019exact,jaehoon2019wide}.
+To the best of our knowledge, step ii) has not been formally established for architectures which are not feed-forward, e.g. for ResNets.
+Assuming such a result, Equation \cref{eq:doubly_infinite_ntk_2} shows that in the doubly infinite limit fully trained ResNet correspond to noiseless (kernel) linear regression.
 Kernel regression is equivalent to the posterior predictive mean of a Gaussian process with the same kernel.
-Hence, relatively to point predictions, both weakly and fully trained doubly infinite networks collapse to a linear model.
+Hence, relatively to point predictions, both weakly and fully trained doubly infinite ResNets of the considered class collapse to a linear model.